 - Removes the prostate gland and the problem of future overgrowth of the prostate (called BPH—benign prostate hyperplasia—the non-malignant enlargement of the prostate)

-- It may help extend life, especially if performed correctly
+- It may help extend life, primarily if performed correctly

 Disadvantages of Prostatectomy

 - May cause impotence (also known as erectile dysfunction (ED), the inability to get an erection of sufficient quality to penetrate or to fulfill the sexual act)